jenbeatrix/jenbeatrix/README.md

 - 📫 How to reach me: jbdmaristela@gmail.com
 - ⚡ Fun fact: I love watching anime and I just became a Formula One Fan.
 I stan drivers who relies on their skills and talent in driving like Kevin Magnussen 😄
 -->

+Update: I am currently working as an Electronics Engineer assigned in the Auxiliary Systems (CCTV, FDAS, PABGM, NCS, ACS & DVWAP)

 "Embrace Your Dreams and Protect Your Honor as Soldier." - Zack Fair, FFVII Crisis Core